mroemer/speech-to-text/README.md

 A Prefect-based pipeline to extract and merge transcripts from zipped AAC files.

-Transcripts are created using [Whisper by OpenAI](https://openai.com/index/whisper/) and filtered with Voice Activation Detection using [Silero VAD](https://github.com/snakers4/silero-vad).
+Transcripts are created using [Whisper by OpenAI](https://openai.com/index/whisper/) after extracting speech segments with Voice Activation Detection using [Silero VAD](https://github.com/snakers4/silero-vad).

 ## Usage